PaoloDizon/ENGR423-Midterm/README.md

 Create an obstacle course and have your drone fly through a fixed obstacle course semi autonomously using a python file.
 Keep in mind the obstacle course should stay fixed and not change.

+NOTE: The files labeled EXECUTE, RECORD, and README_Q3 are part of the Obstacle Course.